 Tightly sealed lids are secure and reliable.
 Rubber corners pop open for pour or sprinkle options.
 See-through top allows level checking without too much light.
 Magnets hold full jars without sliding.

-Jars stick out farther than most.
-May be better suited for the side of the fridge rather than the front.
+Jars stick out further than most.
+May be better suited for the side of the fridge.

 Regardless of whether you’re an avid foodie or an amateur cook, your kitchen needs to be home to essential and conveniently located spices.
 A magnetic spice rack can make the most important parts of every meal easily accessible while also efficiently using your kitchen space.